KonradIT/mmt/README.md

 ## Installing:

-Download from the releases tab, a github action will run for every push.
+Download from the releases tab, additionally, a github action will run for every push.

 ## Running: